hpc-carpentry/hpc-python/_episodes/12-snakefiles.md

 > {: .output}
 >
 > If we ask Snakemake to build a file that exists but for which there is
-> no rule in our Snakefile, then we get message like:
+> no rule in our Snakefile, then we get a message like:
 >
 > ```bash
 > snakemake wordcount.py